Beijing takes steps to reduce traffic, pollution during Winter Olympics

-BEIJING : Aiming to reduce road traffic and pollution during the Winter Olympics, host city Beijing announced a series of measures on Friday, including a ban on heavy vehicles transporting construction waste, dirt, sand and gravel for nearly two months.
+BEIJING: Aiming to reduce road traffic and pollution during the Winter Olympics, host city Beijing announced a series of measures on Friday (Jan 14), including a ban on heavy vehicles transporting construction waste, dirt, sand and gravel for nearly two months.

 Beijing has also designated roads that will only be open to vehicles providing services for the Olympics during periods from January to March.